 I visited one website moving container website and received an online quote for a 16-foot on-site moving container for one month.

-This is just a rough estimate of what a small move with a storage pod rental would cost.
-Definitely get your own quote for your specific circumstances.
+This is a rough estimate of what a small move with a storage pod rental would cost.
+Get your individualized quote for your specific circumstances.

 To be cost-effective and save space in your rental pod, make sure you either get rid of your junk or find ways to recycle your unwanted items before packing your container.
 Don’t move items you no longer want.

-Do I Need Content Insurance For My Storage Pod?
+Do I Need Contents Insurance For My Storage Pod?

 Content insurance is not included in the rental price.
-Before purchasing a policy with the container company check with your homeowners or renters insurance to see if off-site storage is covered and if in fact a storage pod on your site is actually covered.
+Before purchasing a policy with the container company, check with your homeowners or renters insurance to see if an off-site storage pod is covered and if a storage pod on your site is covered.

-If your homeowner or renters insurance is not adequate you can usually get insurance through the company you are renting the pod from.
-Don’t overlook getting the proper insurance coverage for the contents of your storage pod.
+If your homeowner or renters insurance is not adequate, you can usually get insurance through the company you are renting the pod from.
+Don’t overlook getting the proper insurance coverage for items stored in your pod.

 Can You Do A Long Distance Move With A Storage Pod?

-Storage pods can be used as just as easily for a long-distance move as it can a local move.
+Storage pods can be used as just as easily for a long-distance move as they can for a local move.